Facilities

 Development of new methods, instrumentation, software

-Software: The control software of the MBE machine has been developed in house on a LabView platform, allowing flexibility in adding/adapting new sources and equipment.
-The acquisition software for the magnetotransport experiments been developed in house on a LabView platform as well.
+Software: The control software of the MBE machine has been developed in-house on a LabView platform, allowing flexibility in adding/adapting new sources and equipment.

 Research Activity